Privacy Notice [Printable Version]

 protect your personal information.
 Please read this notice carefully to understand what we do.

-What?
-The types of personal information we collect and share depend on the product or service you have with us.
+What?The types of personal information we collect and share depend on the product or service you have with us.

 This information can include:

-How?
-All financial companies need to share members' personal information to run their everyday business.
-Review the reasons financial companies can share their members' personal information; the reasons TBA Credit Union chooses to share; and whether you can limit this sharing.
+How?All financial companies need to share members' personal information to run their everyday business.
+In the section below, We list the reasons financial companies can share their member's personal information, the reasons TBA Credit Union choses to share, and whether you can limit this sharing,

-Reasons we can share your personal information Does TBA Credit Union share?
-Can you limit this sharing?
+Reasons we can share Your personal informationDoes TBA Credit Union share?Can you limit this sharing?

-For our everyday business purposes - such as to process
+For Our everyday business purposes - such as to process

-your transactions, maintain your account(s), respond to
+your transactions, maintain Your account(s), respond to

 court orders and legal investigations, or report to credit

-For our marketing purposes - to offer our products and
+For Our marketing purposes - to offer our products and

-services to youYes No
+services to You

-For joint marketing with other financial companies Yes No
+For joint marketing with other financial companiesYESNO

-For our affiliates' everyday business purposes -
+For Our affiliates' everyday business purposes -

-information about your transactions and experiencesYes No
+information about Your transactions and experiences

-For our affiliates' everyday business purposes -
+For Our affiliates' everyday business purposes - information about Your creditworthinessNOWE DON'T SHARE

-To Limit our Sharing Questions?
+To Limit our SharingQuestions?

 Please note: If you are a new member, we can begin sharing your information 30 days from the date we